note: please try to tag individual armors where appropriate. this page should only be used for armory appearances or unnamed armors.

 It is revealed in Iron Man 3 that new armors will be featured: The Mark XLVII, Deep Space, Heartbreaker, Stealth, Hydro, Godkiller, and Hulkbuster armor.

 The arc reactor is a fictional, extremely efficient power supply that generates vast amounts of power without consuming typical fuel or producing significant waste heat.
 Although its output is large, it can be depleted.
-This was necessary to allow the Iron Man suit to exhibit the vast strength and flying speed that it had in the comic book.
+This was necessary to allow the Iron Man suit to exhibit the vast strength and flying speed that it has.